WStrellis/azure-204/VM_and_app_service.md

 *Fault Domain* - logical group of components that share a single point of failure, such as a server rack in a AZ datacenter
 *Update Domain* - logical group of hardware that is updated/ rebooted simultaneously

+*Autoscaling*
+- available in Standard plan and higher
+Cool Down Period - After a scale up/scale down event has been triggered, the amount of time to allocate/deallocate machines
 Scale Up/Down - increasing/decreasing the CPU/RAM size of the VM(s)
 Scale Out/In - increase/decrease the number of VMs